matrixinfer-ai/kthena/docs/kthena/docs/getting-started/installation.md

 If you need gang scheduling capabilities, you can install Volcano by following the official installation guide of [Volcano](https://volcano.sh/en/docs/installation/).

-# Minfer CLI
+# Kthena CLI
-Kthena provides a CLI tool called `minfer` to manage your Kthena deployments.
+Kthena provides a CLI tool called `kthena` to manage your Kthena deployments.
 You can download CLI from the [GitHub release page](https://github.com/volcano-sh/kthena/releases/).
-Please refer to the [CLI documentation](../reference/cli/minfer.md) for more information.
+Please refer to the [CLI documentation](../reference/cli/kthena.md) for more information.